alexbyrnes/OpenDataStack/README.md

 - PEP8 compliance
 - 46 unit test suite
 - Easy deployment to OpenShift and Heroku
-- Compatible:
+- High compatibility:
     * SQLAlchemy
     * Tornado or Flask server
     * Data storage and API for CKAN/DKAN/Pico-CKAN
-    * Recline.js, D3, Highcharts etc
+    * Recline.js, D3, Highcharts, and other JSON clients

 Roadmap
 --------